 Do you want to become a fully qualified teacher in the FE and Skills sector?
-Are you teaching - or planning to teach - KS4 in a school or academy?
+Are you teaching KS4 in a school or academy?
 Or are you pursuing a teaching career in a college or prison, with a training provider or in the voluntary sector?

 This course will give you a solid foundation in all aspects of teaching to prepare you for a highly successful career.
 It is an in-service part-time route to a full teacher qualification, offered in partnership with the University of Derby – an ideal “earn as you learn” route to qualification.

 You will explore the context of your curriculum and the external pressures influencing it.
-You will also have an opportunity to pursue a specific interest in the second year, such as Behaviour Management, Independent Research and HE in Further Education.
+You will also have an opportunity to pursue a specific interest in the second year, such as Professional Research Project and Effective Classroom Management.

 All applicants must attend a PGCE/Cert Ed information session to receive details and an application pack.
 The event will include an informal interview to discuss your qualifications, experience, motivation and aspirations.

 Recognition of Prior Learning for some modules in Year 1 may be available for applicants with an existing Level 4 PTLLS or CTLLS/Certificate in Education and Training qualification.

 All applicants are subject to approval from the University of Derby.
 This course will only run with a minimum of 15 enrolments.

 You will study a range of modules over the two years which will include:

 Assessment is through coursework and an exciting range of assessment methods is used.
 These include observations of your teaching practice, self-evaluation, reflective tasks, written assignments, individual and group presentations and academic poster presentations.
 All assessment methods have been designed to focus on skills specific to the professional teacher while incorporating key transferable skills.